cemery123/cemery123.github.io/_pages/publications.md

 ### [TOSEM 2023]  Shikai Guo(supervior), Zixuan Wang, <u>Zhihao Xu</u>, Xiaochen Li, He Jiang (*).
 Detecting Simulink Compiler Bugs via Mutation Region Enrichment with Equivalence Modulo Input,ACM Transactions on Software Engineering and Methodology.
 (Major).
 (SCI, CCF A)

 This is an advanced work on FSE, where we propose a novel mutation approach that outperforms FSE and achieves higher coverage.
 We are currently responding to the review.

-### [TCAD 2024] <u>Zhihao Xu</u>, Shikai Guo(supervior), Guilin Zhao, Peiyu Zou, Xiaochen Li, He Jiang(*), A Novel HDL Code Generator for Effectively Testing FPGA Logic Synthesis Compilers, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.
-(Major).
-(SCI, CCFA)

-In this work, we implemented a novel FPGA synthesis test case generator.
-By using the powerful model library support of HDL coder, we can generate test cases that are more in line with engineering practice.
-Our method found 20 vulnerabilities, and the experiment proved that our method is effective.

 ### [TODAES 2024]Shikai Guo(supervior, *), Xiaoyu Wang, <u>Zhihao Xu</u>, Xiaochen Li, He Jiang.
 A Novel Interactive-Guided Differential Testing Approach for FPGA Simulation Debugger Tools, ACM Transactions on Design Automation of Electronic Systems.
 (Major).
 (SCI, CCFB)